Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on Twitter Connecting for Kids on Pinterest

 Connecting for Kids families rely on a number of different strategies for dealing with holiday meals, including:

-• Educating Family and Friends: Many families who struggle with food allergies bear the burden of constantly educating friends and family.
+Many families who struggle with food allergies bear the burden of constantly educating friends and family.
 If you are new to celebrating the holidays with a food allergy, you can find some great information on creating a food allergy safety zone from FARE.
-FARE also offers educational information that families can use to help educate caregivers such as grandparents and extended family.

-• Offering to Bring a Safe Dish: Often, extended families want to help a struggling child but just don't have the knowledge to do so safely.
-By bringing a safe dish that everyone can enjoy, you can make your child feel welcome at the table and show everyone that allergy-friendly foods are nothing to be afraid of.
+Often, extended families want to help a struggling child but just don't have the knowledge to do so safely.
+By inviting guests to bring a safe dish that everyone can enjoy, you can make children with food allergies feel welcome at the table and show everyone that allergy-friendly foods are nothing to be afraid of.

 Additional Resources